The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.

 - Stroller friendly?
 Yes, but some sections are rooty, so a baby carrier may be preferred.

-- For ice safety tips, please see this post: Pond and Lake Ice Safety.
+DO NOT GO ON ICE WITHOUT CHECKING HOW THICK IT IS!
+For ice safety tips, please see our Pond and Lake Ice Safety Tips.

 3. Tunnel Mountain